TLoebner/vagrant_hardware_hacking_box/README.md

 ## Usage

 If you want to have a running virtual box instance, just do an _vagrant up_ in the directory of the repository.
 To create a _ova_ file you can use the script _create_kali_ova.sh_.

+## Thanks

+Thanks to all the creators of the hardware and github repos I used in that box.